By now the statistics are familiar: Fentanyl is killing Americans at an unprecedented rate—around 73,000 annually.

 Its other anti-tobacco ads are more direct, with slogans like, “Wake up,” and “Nicotine = Brain Poison.”

-“Any creative and communications approach must meet people where they are at and reflect a nuanced understanding of their lives and cultural realities,” Robin Christensen, head of substance and addiction prevention at the California Department of Public Health, said in a statement last year of the fentanyl awareness campaign, which was designed for “Latine, Black/African and Asian Pacific Islander” audiences.
+“Any creative and communications approach must meet people where they are at and reflect a nuanced understanding of their lives and cultural realities,” Robin Christensen, head of substance and addiction prevention at the California Department of Public Health, said in a statement last year on behalf of the fentanyl awareness campaign, which was designed for “Latine, Black/African and Asian Pacific Islander” audiences.

 The “culturally relevant” messaging, she suggested, is meant to increase receptivity to harm reduction strategies among these populations.

 Duncan Channon declined to comment about the fentanyl awareness and anti-tobacco campaigns designed for the Department of Public Health.
-Since 2014, California has paid the boutique advertising agency $876 million for anti-tobacco messaging, as well as $76 million for COVID-19 vaccine public service announcements, and $40 million for opioid awareness campaigns, according to records reviewed by The Epoch Times.
+Since 2014, California has paid the boutique advertising agency $876 million for anti-tobacco messaging, $76 million for COVID-19 vaccine public service announcements, and $40 million for opioid awareness campaigns, according to records reviewed by The Epoch Times.

 In an email, the department said it had been billed $446.5 million during this time by the agency, its subcontractors, and associated vendors for media and production services related to anti-tobacco work.
 It said 83 percent was spent on media placement and 17 percent on “production, billable hours and other services,” and 95 percent of it was funded by tobacco taxes.